Asbestos Exposure: Risks & What to Do

 Auto mechanics2x

-The BAP1 gene mutation increases susceptibility to mesothelioma after asbestos exposure.
-Those with this mutation may develop disease with lower exposure levels.
+People carrying a BAP1 gene mutation are more susceptible to mesothelioma after asbestos exposure and may develop disease with lower cumulative exposure than the general population.

 Signs You May Have Been Exposed